luocan2427/leetcode/README.md

 leetcode
 ========
-They are my leetcode solutiongs.
+They are my leetcode solutions.